 Service flow modification by terminal

 Terminal can modify the ongoing service flows by sending service flow change request to NA, including the modified QoS parameter and the specified service flow.
-Upon receiving the request, NA should reply service flow change received message to TE as an immediate acknowledgement, then decide to admit or reject the request based on the admission control policy.
+Upon receiving the request, NA should reply service flow change received message to TE as an immediate acknowledgement with the integrity verification, then decide to admit or reject the request based on the admission control policy.

 In case of admission, NA sends data path modification request to ANC, including the permitted modification on the QoS parameter.
 If the request is accepted by ANC applying the user specific QoS policy, it will send data path modification response to NA as a confirmation.
 And then, NA should change the reserved resources for the service flows, and send service flow change response to TE to notify the modification.